scoulomb/myDNS/4-Analysis/3-a-towards-a-k8s-like-api-explore-k8s-api.md

-## Conclusion: API server metadata ns and name are redundant with API path
+## Conclusion API server metadata ns and name are redundant with API path

 For
 - `Write/create POD`: `{namespace}` in PATH is redundant with `.body.metadata.namespace`.